 In many instances the frameworks claimed to have features that the developers were unable to get working

 Placeholder for examples

+Charting example due to purchasing issues

+Titanium utilizes add-on modules that are not necessarily built in Titanium

+Titanium originally supported iOS only, and generally geared toward iOS.
+Android support added later and more difficult to get working.
+RIM support in indefinite beta.